Constructible characters and b-invariants

 The statement about families in this conjecture holds for classical Weyl groups thanks to a case-by-case analysis relying on~\cite[\S{22}]{lusztig} (for the computation of Lusztig $\ph$-families),~\cite{gordon martino} (for the computation of Calogero-Moser $\ph$-families in type $A$ and $B$) and~\cite{bellamy} (for the computation of the Calogero-Moser $\ph$-families in type $D$).
 It also holds whenever $|S|=2$ (see~\cite[\S{17}~and~Lemma~22.2]{lusztig} and~\cite[\S{6.10}]{bellamy these}).

-The statement about constructible characters is much more difficult to establish, as the computation of Calogero-Moser $\ph$-cellular characters is at that time out of reach: it has been proved whenever the Caloger-Moser space associated with $(W,S,\ph)$ is smooth~\cite[Theorem~14.4.1]{cmcells} (it has also been checked if $W$ is of type $B_2$...).
+The statement about constructible characters is much more difficult to establish, as the computation of Calogero-Moser $\ph$-cellular characters is at that time out of reach.
+It has been proved whenever the Caloger-Moser space associated with $(W,S,\ph)$ is smooth~\cite[Theorem~14.4.1]{cmcells} (this includes the cases where $(W,S)$ is of type $A$, or of type $B$ for a large family of weight functions: in all these cases, the $\ph$-constructible characters are the irreducible ones).
+It has also been checked by the author whenever $|S|=2$ or $(W,S)$ is of type $B_3$ (unpublished).

 Our aim in this paper is to show that this conjecture is compatible with properties of the $b$-invariant (as defined below).
 With each irreducible character $\chi$ of $W$ is associated its {\it fake degree} $f_\chi(\tb)$, using the invariant theory of $W$ (see for instance~\cite[Definition~1.5.7]{cmcells}).
 Let us denote by $b_\chi$ the valuation of $f_\chi(\tb)$: $b_\chi$ is called the {\it $b$-invariant} of $\chi$.
+Let $r_{\! \chi}$ denote the coefficient of $\tb^{b_\chi}$ in $f_\chi(\tb)$.
+In other words,

 For instance, $b_1=0$ and $b_\e$ is the number of reflections of $W$ (here, $\e : W \to \{1,-1\}$ denotes the sign character).
 Also, $b_\chi = 1$ if and only if $\chi$ is an irreducible constituent of the canonical reflection representation of $W$.
 The following result is proved in~\cite[Theorems~9.6.1~and~12.3.14]{cmcells}: